 Market Breadth/Applicability: Niche set of buildings or customers as only a portion of the industrial facilities can run entirely or partly on IHPs.

 Lifetime energy savings: Highly dependent on the process, but generally 26-32% of the source energy is used for process heat generation.
-It represents about 566,406 MMbtu of natural gas for a chemical facility.
+It represents about 566,406 MMBtu of natural gas for a chemical facility.

 Incremental Costs: 350-650 $/kW (based on the temperature of the process heat sink).
 The cost only expresses the Capex as the maintenance cost is assumed to be similar to the baseline.
 The Capex of the baseline, an industrial gas boiler, is estimated at 150 $/kW.